Table of Contents

 Magic Medicine is a groundbreaking Netflix documentary about psilocybin, which follows the experiences of Robert Carhart-Harris at Imperial College London.

-In this gripping film, the audience is invited to follow a small group of three patients with severe treatment-resistant depression who turn to psychedelics to find relief from their symptoms.
-These three men have not found a satisfactory answer in traditional medicine, and so Robert Carhart-Harris’s experimental protocol is a source of great hope for them.
+This gripping film invite the audience to follow a small group of three patients with severe treatment-resistant depression.
+These three men have decided to turn to psychedelics to find a solution to their symptoms.
+Because they have not found a satisfactory answer in traditional medicine, Robert Carhart-Harris’s experimental protocol is a source of great hope for them.

 The experience that changed everything

 The publication of these experiments in 2018 sparked many discussions in the scientific community and put psilocybin back in the spotlight.

 The documentary alternates between precise testimonies, touching scenes of daily life, and the scientific protocol itself.
 We see the patients before, during, and after the experience, as well as the reconnections between family members, the significant realizations, and the disappointments.
 The ingestion of psilocybin has very different effects from one person to another, as each approaches the experience in a different way.

 “Magic Medicine” emphasizes the importance of a safe therapeutic setting and conscientious personal preparation to achieve positive results with psychedelics in a therapeutic context.
 The film showcases that the connection between the psilocybin consumer and the guide plays a significant role in minimizing risks.
 Additionally, it plays a crucial part in maximizing therapeutic benefits through each of the protagonists.